FreddyVRetro/ISA-PicoMEM/README.md

 - Amstrad PPC512 /PPC640 : Problem on some PPC (Can't Boot) Not sure if it depends on the external ISA connectors boards used. <br />
   > Problem identified on some ISA expantion boards, 100uF Low ESR filtering capacitors may be needed.
 - NuXT / EMM8088 homebrew computers seems to have problem.
 (NEW: EMM8088 working with the last GlaBIOS) <br />
-- Amiga 2000 with a A2088.
 - Tandy 1000 RXS Fail, but work if the BIOS is updated (See the Wiki)
 - Pocket8086 : IO Port error
 - Pocket386  : A BUG on this machine ISA BUS prevent the PicoMEM and any BIOS Based board to boot.

 ## Known bug :
-- The PicoMEM may miss some mouse click in the laterst firmwares.

 ## License